SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/RPdg58L/172225-860a32072d.png" alt="172225-860a32072d" border="0"></a>

-You can notice there's a "quartz crystal 12 mhz" nearest the CH340G chip.. maybe the atmel 2560 chip it's a good one.. but this board can't be flashed...you will need the pc-programs (hairless,loopbe1,etc) in order to get midi-comunication and everything will works fine in your DAW or plugin.
+You can notice, in the last picture, there's a "quartz crystal 12 mhz" nearest the CH340G chip.. maybe the atmel 2560 chip it's a good one.. but this board can't be flashed...you will need pc-programs (like hairless,loopbe1, midi-yoke, etc..) in order to get midi-comunication and everything will works fine in your DAW or plugin.

 If you use LEONARDO OR TEENSY, etc.. you will only need to upload one sketch for achieve the MIDI comunication (or adding only one line into your sketch).